 Program in Asian American Studies

-The proposed minor in Asian American Studies is likely to hew to that spirit, encouraging students to match their study in the history and culture of Asians in the United States context with an attention to the histories and cultures of Asia, and of Asian immigrants around the world.
+The future of Asian American Studies at Penn State will be one in which students match their studies of the Asian experience in the United States context with attention to the histories and cultures of diasporic Asians in Asia and around the world.

 - Suresh Canagarajah (Applied Linguistics)

 - Charlotte Eubanks (Comparative Literature)